splunk/splunk-connect-for-ethereum/examples/quorum/README.md

 ## Note

-Run `./stop.sh` to shut down the environment.
+-   Run `./stop.sh` to shut down the environment.
+-   The network created by quorum-wizard may not start correctly if run with Docker Compose V2.
+If you encounter a similar error, try disabling V2 in Docker preferences.